tenimathew/learning/docs/oracle/20_query-tuning.md

 ![](img/2022-12-29-17-32-57.png)

-- If selectivity is close to 0 -> high selectivity (Less rows)
+- If selectivity is close to 0 -> high selectivity (Less rows) Ex: Last Name column
-- If selectivity is close to 1 -> low selectivity (big proportion of rows)
+- If selectivity is close to 1 -> low selectivity (big proportion of rows) Ex: gender column.
 - Selectivity affects the estimates in I/O cost
 - Selectivity affects the sort costs
+- If the index is not selective, its cost might be higher than reading the whole table (Ex: Btree Index on Gender column).
+- For low selectivity columns, Bitmap indexes are better and for high selectivity, btree indexes are better

 ![](img/2022-12-29-17-35-32.png)